ALARIFE-PROYECT/bigbyte/IoC/README.md

 ## 📄 License

-This project is licensed under the ISC License.
+This project is licensed under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for more details.

 ---